rooseveltframework/roosevelt/README.md

 Configure your app with parameters
 ===

-Roosevelt is designed to have a minimal amount of boilerplate so you can focus on just writing your app.
+Roosevelt is designed to have a minimal amount of boilerplate so you can spend less time focused on configuration and more time writing your app.
 All parameters are optional.
 As such, by default, all that's in app.js is this:

 ```js
 require('roosevelt')().startServer();